Agora: Trust Less and Open More in Verification for Confidential Computing: Evaluation

 \subsubsection{Constraint Solving}

-Now we evaluate the performance of our design (\textsc{Local}), comparing it with the \textsc{Baseline} setting without instruction-level \vc validation and optimizations.
+Now, we evaluate the performance of our design (\textsc{Local}), comparing it with the \textsc{Baseline} setting without instruction-level \vc validation and optimizations.
 From \autoref{fig:eval-lines}, the constraint file sizes of \textsc{Baseline} and \textsc{Local} show that local validation effectively removes semantics irrelevant to proving policy compliance.
-This achieves an average of 84\% and 83\% task size reduction on \texttt{-O0} and \texttt{-O3} optimizations flags, respectively.
+This achieves an average of 84\% and 83\% task size reduction on \texttt{-O0} and \texttt{-O3} optimizations flags, respectively. \textsc{Local} and \textsc{Optimized} have identical sizes due to only eliminating the disjunctions when checking memory access.
 We also assess the performance of constraint solving on different solvers. \autoref{fig:eval-time} demonstrates the geometric mean solving time of 3 solvers for each binary.
 We also include \textsc{Optimized} setting where the memory access category hint is enabled.
 On average, local validation reduces solving time by 70\%, and hint optimization further reduces the time by 40\% (82\% overall reduction).
 These reductions in task size and solving time indicate that our design can effectively prune policy-agnostic semantics and enhance performance.

 \ignore{ Compared to the baseline version with no localized proof validation, the optimization reduces the constraint file size and solving time by roughly 28.02\% and 32.04\%, respectively on average.
 The unoptimized BV generates 32,255,386 and 16,068,252 lines of constraints for all tests in SPEC 2006, respectively at compiler optimization level \texttt{-O0} and \texttt{-O3}.
 Whereas the optimized BV generates 23,333,226 and 11,449,893 lines.
 The proof file size reduces 27.66\% and 28.74\% for \texttt{-O0} and \texttt{-O3}, respectively. \autoref{fig:optimization} demonstrates the constraint solving times for different SMT solvers, categorized by the compiler optimization levels.
 We observe an average solving time reduction at 33.05\% and 30.78\% for \texttt{-O0} and \texttt{-O3}, respectively across all solvers, in which XXX has the best performance and XXX receives the greatest performance improvement. }